Up Your 2023 Bullet Journal Game with these Brush Lettering Tips & Tricks

 Perhaps most importantly: A brush pen or two!
 There’s a world of difference between the different brands so it’s a good idea to try a few.
 It’s helpful to have at least a couple of different nib sizes in your stash for creating small and large letters.
 We’ll cover the differences in more detail later.

 Practice sheets can be a great way to practice forming letters and words if you’re completely new to the world of lettering.
-There’s lots of free printables available online such as this Stabilo one, or you can find bumper packs on Etsy containing letters in different styles and sizes.
+There’s lots of free printables available online such as these ones from Stabilo and Pentel or you can find bumper packs on Etsy containing letters in different styles and sizes.

 Brush Lettering Technique